galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon-beginnerTutorial/tutorial.md

 # Optional extension: what changes for N15-labelled data?

-The main workflow above is deliberately label-free.
+The main workflow above is deliberately label-free (in this case label-free means 14N).
 ProteomIQon also supports metabolically labelled data such as 15N experiments, but the search database and quantification settings must then be changed consistently.

 In an N15-labelled experiment, nitrogen atoms containing 14N are replaced by the heavier 15N isotope during metabolic labelling.
 The mass shift of a peptide depends on the number of nitrogen atoms contained in that peptide.
 This produces predictable light/heavy peptide-ion relationships that can be used during labelled quantification.